Reviews You Can Rely On

 Our Verdict

-If a lightweight personal filtration system is next on your wishlist this season, consider the Sawyer Squeeze as your next favorite piece of gear!
-This durable filtration system proves to be lightweight with unmatched versatility in a crowded market.
+If a lightweight personal filtration system is next on your wishlist this season, consider the Sawyer Squeeze as one of your options.
+This popular filtration system stands out as being lightweight and versatile in a crowded market.
 It is perfect for one or two people and features a 3-in-1 design.
 You can drink water directly from the source through the filter, connect it to your hydration bladder, or squeeze water into another bottle.
 It easily packs into a small running pack and almost disappears in your backpacking bag.
-While we love this filter so much, know that the bags it comes with are flawed, and will break after many uses.
-This flaw isn't fatal, and since the filter is compatible with a traditional water bottle top, many other vessels like a hydration bladder, many collapsible bottles, or a plastic water bottle can be substituted instead.
-Overall, this is our favorite personal water filtration system because of its lightweight, versatile, and reliable design that is extremely affordable.
-Check out how it compares to the competition in our article on the best backpacking water filters.
+While we love the filter itself, we

 REASONS TO BUY